Gwinnett County Head Injury Attorneys Provide Guidance When You Need it Most

 - Depressed skull fracture.
 Broken skull fragments from depressed skull fractures penetrate or compress brain tissue and can cause severe brain damage.

 - Diastatic skull fracture.
 Diastatic fractures occur when the areas of the skull where the bones fuse together during childhood are widened.

 - Basilar skull fracture.
 A basilar skull fracture is a break at the base of the skull.

 In any event, regardless of how minor your head injury might seem, you should see a doctor immediately to determine if you suffered a brain injury.
 If someone else negligently caused your injury, contacting an experienced attorney at McGarity & Efstration, LLC to help you obtain compensation for your harm suffered is the next step to take in your best interests.

 What causes head injuries?

 Any blunt force trauma to the head can cause a severe injury.
 Common examples of what causes head injuries are:

 Seek experienced legal help for your personal injury today

 Being injured can cause pain, suffering and depression.
-Contact McGarity and Efstration, Attorneys at Law as soon as possible to receive a free initial consultation regarding your personal injury.
+Contact McGarity & Efstration, LLC, Attorneys at Law as soon as possible to receive a free initial consultation regarding your personal injury.
 Call us at 877.851.4261 or contact our Buford head injury attorneys online.